Living History with Joe Certaine

 Another ancestor, Jorden Certain (Robert’s brother) served in the 35th USCT of North Carolina during the Civil War.
 Joe was the founding national president of the United States Colored Troops Living History Association, an umbrella organization of historians, genealogists, researchers, living historians and re-enactors dedicated to the preservation of the history and legacy of the black soldiers of the American Civil War, the United States Colored Troops.

-He is also a Non-Commissioned Officer in the 3rd United States Colored Cavalry and Sergeant of the 10th Cavalry, Buffalo Soldiers.
-Joe also produces and presents black historical characters featuring; Isaiah Dorman; Charles Glass; Isom Dart and George Goldsby - all are historic Black characters from the 19th century frontier west.
+He is also a Non-Commissioned Officer reenactor in the 3rd United States Colored Cavalry and portrays Sergeant Major George Goldsby of the 10th Cavalry, Buffalo Soldiers.
+Joe also produces and presents black historical characters featuring; Isaiah Dorman; Charles Glass; Isom Dart and George Goldsby - all are historic Black characters from the 19th century, frontier West.

 Joe has long been a proponent of the inclusion of the United States Colored Troops in stories and historical presentations of the American Civil War.
 He has portrayed a mounted cavalry re-enactor of the United States Colored Cavalry as well as the Buffalo Soldiers for many years.
 He is based in Philadelphia, Pennsylvania.